isaracorp/Toolkit-Samples/rng/README.md

 If the seed and reseed input parameters aren't provided, the sample will use NIST test vectors to seed and reseed the RNG.
 To follow the NIST test specifications, reseeding happens immediately after seeding and the random data is read in two chunks and both are written to the output file.
 If the NIST vectors are used, the second chunk is compared against the NIST expected data vector.

 If the NIST vectors aren't used, the program follows the same flow and the user-provided data is used to seed and reseed the RNG.
 Normally the RNG would not be immediately reseeded but would be reseeded periodically with new entropy.

-**NOTE**
-Before building the samples, copy one of the CPU-specific versions of the toolkit libraries into a `lib` directory.
-For example, to build the samples for Intel Core 2 or better CPUs, copy the contents of `lib_core2` into `lib`.

 The samples use the `IQR_TOOLKIT_ROOT` CMake or environment variable to determine the location of the toolkit to build against.
 CMake requires that